wodory/flowmate/README.md

 #### [tadija - AEFlowcahrt](https://github.com/tadija/AEFlowchart)

 The flowmate is inspired by AEFlowchart.
-The concept is great and I use some functions.
-Thanks tajiaj!
+The concept is great and I use some codes he made.
+Thanks tadija!

 #### [Dan brown - Communicating Design 2nd edition](http://www.amazon.com/Communicating-Design-Developing-Documentation-Planning/dp/0321712463)